 - a.
 Advanced training is considered training provided by the FBI National Academy, Northwestern, Southern Police Institute, etc. Generally those officers acting in a mid-management position, or higher, shall be considered for advanced training.
 Officers wishing to receive such training are encouraged to forward requests up the chain of command, listing the specific school, costs, and justifying the need for such training.
-The Chief of Police will make the final selection for advanced training. - b.
+The Chief of Police will make the final selection, if possible, for advanced training.

+- b.
 Employees who wish to be considered for advanced training shall submit their requests to the Commanding Officer of the Training Division through the chain of command.
 The request will be evaluated in terms of available funding and the appropriateness of the training course and will be forwarded to the Chief of Police with a recommendation.
-The selection of employees to attend advanced training is based upon: - 1) Competency displayed by the individual employee in regards to the task requiring the advanced training. - 2) Recommendations of the employee's supervisor. - 3) Needs of the Department. - 4) The approval of the Chief of Police. - c.
+The selection of employees to attend advanced training is based upon:

+- 1) Competency displayed by the individual employee in regards to the task requiring the advanced training.

+- 2) Recommendations of the employee's supervisor.

+- 3) Needs of the Department.

+- 4) The approval of the Chief of Police.

+- c.
 The assignment and additional responsibilities of an officer selected for advanced training will be decided prior to the officer leaving for the training.
 Advanced training should satisfy any of the following training requirements:

 - 1) Management Theory

 - 2) Resource Utilization

 - 3) Supervisory Roles/Techniques

 - 4) Police Administration

 - 5) Executive Leadership

 - 6) Police Ethics

 - 7) Change Management

-- 8. Training for Specialty Positions
+8. Training for Specialty Positions

 - a.
 The following list are examples of specialty positions that may require additional training but is not limited to.
 The training and certification classes should be provided within 1 year of the assignment when possible:

 - 1) Supervisor

 - 2) Management

 - 3) Detective

 - 4) Canine Officer

 - 5) Community Police Officer

 - 6) Bicycle Patrol Officer

 - 7) Marine Unit Officer

 - 8) SCUBA Team Member

 - 9) Field Training Officer

 - 10) Police Instructor

 - 11) DARE Officer

 - b.
 Officers filling the above position shall be given specialized training that includes, but is not limited to:

 - 1) The development or enhancement of skills, knowledge, and abilities particular to the specialization.

 - 2) Management, administration, supervision personnel policies, and support services of the function component.

 - 3) Performance standards of the specialized position.

 - 4) Department policies, procedures, rules and regulations specifically related to the specialized function.

 - 5) Supervised on-the-job training.

 - c.
-The Commanding Officer of the Training Division shall coordinate the appropriate training to be received on the position being filled and the availability of such training.
+The Commanding Officer of the Training Division shall coordinate with the Specialized Position Supervisor in an attempt to offer and or research availability of training available so that the appropriate training received on the position being filled and the availability of such training.